hapepo23/dictionary-manager/README.md

     key TAB data1 TAB data2 TAB ...

-Keys must be unique - when reading the data, subsequent rows with identical keys are ignored.
+Keys must be unique - when reading the data file, subsequent lines with identical keys are ignored.

 Screenshot Linux: